Being Professional-The Hard Facts

 When I talk about using your employer’s resources- I really mean ABUSING these resources.
 I am talking about the phone, the fax machine, the computers and maybe the supplies on hand for the residents.

 As to using resident supplies- this is not only unprofessional and unethical it is also illegal.
 It is called fraud and a CNA can go to jail for this.
 Don’t do it.
-Ever.
+It’s not worth the trouble you can get into.

 © 2002.
 All Rights Reserved Nursing Assistant Resources On The Web